ethereum/EIPs/EIPS/eip-1.md

 While an EIP is a draft, a `discussions-to` header will indicate the URL where the EIP is being discussed.

-A preferred discussion URL is a that URL shall not point to any URL which is ephemeral, and any URL which can get locked over time.
+A preferred discussion URL is one that is NOT ephemeral, or could get locked in a forseable future.
 The following is a list of recommended choices:
 - A post on [Ethereum Magicians](https://ethereum-magicians.org/) that does not intend to be locked.
 - An issue or pull request on [Ethereum/EIPs Github repository](https://github.com/ethereum/EIPs).
 - A post on [ETH Research](https://ethresear.ch)